CNM Strangle Strategy

 Core & Main, Inc. (CNM) is a leading supplier of vital infrastructure products and services across the United States.
 The company specializes in providing comprehensive solutions for water, wastewater, storm drainage, and fire protection systems.
 Their diverse clientele includes local governments (municipalities), privately owned water utilities, and a wide array of professional contractors working on projects in the residential, non-residential (commercial), and public sectors.
 Core & Main's extensive product range features essential components such as pipes, valves, hydrants, and fittings.
 For storm drainage needs, they offer systems including corrugated piping, retention basins, inline drains, manholes, grates, and geosynthetics.
 Their fire protection inventory covers crucial items like fire protection pipes, sprinkler heads, complete fire suppression systems, related accessories, and specialized fabrication services.

-A beta of 0.91 places CNM roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 0.92 places CNM roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+CNM pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a strangle on CNM?